raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 If only we could write some code to do it for us...
 Some recursive code...

+Here's a function that recursively turns a two-dimensional array into a quad tree:

 ```javascript
 const isOneByOneArray = (something) =>
   Array.isArray(something) && something.length === 1 &&